arangodb/arangodb/Documentation/Books/Manual/Upgrading/Manually/Cluster.md

 ##### Restart the _Coordinator_

-The _arangod_ process of the _Coordinator_ has to be upgraded using the same command that has been used before (without the additional option).
+The _arangod_ process of the _Coordinator_ has to be restarted using the same command that has been used before (without the additional option).

-After repeating this process on every node all _Agents_, _DBServers_ and _Coordinators_ are upgraded and the rolling upgrade has successfully finished.
+After repeating this process on every node all _Agents_, _DBServers_ and _Coordinators_ are upgraded and the manual upgrade has successfully finished.